-Lots of fun Scottish facts.
+Here are more than 30 facts about Scotland and Scotland did you know stuff.
 Where is the Venice of Scotland?
 What castle is in the Hamlet movie?
-And David Hume's lucky toe, as well as Greyfrars Bobby’s nose - will you stop rubbing them, please?
+And David Hume’s big toe, as well as Greyfriars Bobby’s nose – will you stop rubbing them for luck, please?

 I’ve been dealing in Scottish fun facts of the ‘did you know’ variety for a long time now, writing them for guidebooks, tourism promotional stuff, online etc.